sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 may acquire.

 ## Claim Interoperability
-As per section 5.1.2 of the OpenID Core specification, claims names SHOULD be collision-resistant.
+As per section 5.1.2 of the OpenID Core specification, claim names SHOULD be collision-resistant.
 It is RECOMMENDED to use domain name based URIs as attribute names.